saltyorg/docs/docs/sandbox/apps/minecraft.md

 ### 4. Setup

 For individual servers, you can change things such as memory using custom docker envs.
-[See instuctions on inventory here](https://docs.saltbox.dev/saltbox/inventory/)
+[See instructions on inventory here](../../saltbox/inventory/index.md)

 For a single install, the inventory paths will look like this `minecraft_docker_image_tag`